 All fellows participate in the Pediatric End-Stage Renal Disease Program.
 Fellows assigned to the dialysis unit supervise the scheduled dialysis treatments and provide medical care to their pediatric dialysis patients.
 The Division provides all forms of renal replacement therapy.

-The Mount Sinai Medical Center has an outstanding history of success in transplantation, a service led by Jonathan Bromberg, M.D., Ph.D., and is one of the few sites in the tri-state area to perform laparascopic donor nephrectomies.
+The Mount Sinai Health System has an outstanding history of success in transplantation, a service led by Jonathan Bromberg, M.D., Ph.D., and is one of the few sites in the tri-state area to perform laparascopic donor nephrectomies.
 Approximately fifteen pediatric renal transplants are performed yearly.
 The medical management of these children prior to surgery, in the operating room, and following the transplant surgery is the responsibility of our group.